sereigh/sereigh/README.md

 - 💬 Ask me about: Docker or MongoDB

-- 🔭 I’m currently working on system design patterns.
+- 🔭 I’m currently working on an artist exchange application.

-- 🌱 I’m currently learning about open source contributions.
+- 🌱 I’m currently learning about Golang.

 - ⚡ Fun fact: I love singing karaoke!